keithc56/Monte-Carlo-NBAFinals_25-26/README.md

 trouble and the Spurs still losing by 1 on their home floor is a notable data point — the model's predicted margin held almost exactly.

+### Game 3 — Spurs 115, Knicks 111
+**Series: Knicks lead 2-1**

+The first Knicks loss of the series and the first result that fell on the Spurs side of the simulation.
+The actual total of 226 came in over the predicted 217.9, the first over of the series.
+Notably this is the first game played at Madison Square Garden, a home court variable the model does not account for — yet the Spurs won on the road, which is a meaningful data point.

+**Spurs standouts:** Victor Wembanyama was exceptional with 32 points, 8 rebounds, 6 assists, 2 steals, and 3 blocks on 11-18 shooting.
+Stephon Castle added 23 points on 8-14 shooting.
+Devin Vassell contributed 11 points shooting a near perfect 3-4 from three.
+Julian Champagnie added 12 off the bench.

+**Knicks standouts:** OG Anunoby led New York with 28 points on 9-13 shooting.
+Jalen Brunson scored 32 but on an inefficient 11-25 from the field with 5 turnovers.
+Josh Hart added 16 points and 9 rebounds which is a stark contrast to his game 2 statline of 0 points and 6 rebounds.

+**Key observation:** Wembanyama posted his best game of the series with a full stat line — 32 points, 8 rebounds, 6 assists, and 3 blocks.
+When he plays at this level without foul trouble the model's Knicks-favored prediction is clearly challenged.
+Landry Shamet's -20 in 23 minutes was a significant liability for New York.
+The series competitiveness through 3 games continues to support the original 86.9% projection for a 5+ game series.

 ## Skills Demonstrated
 - Monte Carlo simulation design